 6. Clear out your compost bin

 When you start clearing your borders and old pots, you’re going to end up with a lot of plant matter you may wish to compost.
-Which means this is the perfect time to clear out your bin, adding last autumn’s compost into your border.
+This means this is the perfect time to clear out your bin, adding last autumn’s compost into your border.
 That way you’ll have plenty of room for your garden waste.

 7. Get your shed in order